(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Infection at the treatment site

-If you have RFA for treatment of lung cancer, there’s a small risk of bleeding or collapsing of the lungs.
-For ablation in the kidneys, there’s a chance of seeing blood in your urine after the procedure.
+If the patient has ablation for treatment of lung cancer, there’s a small risk of bleeding or collapsing of the lungs.
+For ablation in the kidneys, there’s a chance of seeing blood in the urine after the procedure.

-If you feel like something is wrong when you’re at home recovering, always call your doctor right away.
-In particular, let your care team know if you experience:
+If it feels like something is wrong during recovery at home, always call the care team right away.
+In particular, let the care team know if any of the following occur:

 • Signs of infection (such as fever or chills)